sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

     {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mu_zero_scaling.png" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-  Impact of additional search time given to MuZero on its performance in Go<d-cite key="schrittwieser2020mastering"></d-cite>
+  Impact of additional search time given to MuZero on its performance in Go.
+Adapted from Schrittwieser et al.<d-cite key="schrittwieser2020mastering"></d-cite>
 </div>

 MuZero’s use of MCTS showcases a characteristic relationship between search depth and performance: as the amount of search time doubles, performance typically improves **logarithmically**, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
 This scalability, driven by techniques like tree parallelism and virtual loss, unlocks powerful decision-making across many domains.

 MCTS has been successfully applied in domains with large state spaces (e.g., Go, chess, protein folding, molecular design).
-However, parallelizing MCTS without degrading its performance is challenging, since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
+However, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explore the scalability of MCTS and analyze methods for effectively parallelizing and distributing its computation.

 ## MCTS Background